ImY0mu/smmo-wiki-resources/en/character/stats.md

 ### Levelling Up

 Each time a player Levels up in SimpleMMO they will recieve 2 stat points.
-These can be distributed into your player stats .
+These can be distributed into your player stats by Pressing View Character .

 ### Gear